jason-m-reich/jason-m-reich/README.md

 ### 👋 Hi, I’m Jason

 <a href="https://isocpp.org/"><img align="left" alt="C++ Logo" title="C++ Logo" width="30" height="34" src="images/cpp_logo.png"></a>
-I'm a C++ developer interested in most domains that you typically find using the language.
-Nonetheless, my background is in science and math, so I'm particularly interested in applications like robotics/IOT devices and AI.
+I'm a C++ developer interested in most domains that typically use the language.
+My background is in science and math, so I'm particularly interested in scientific applications, and complementary work like robotics and AI.

 - I'm currently the technical founder of [Topoleg](https://www.topoleg.com/).
 Happily, we were able to get a couple of patents on the printed circuit boards, firmware, and software as a service that we built.